vpodpecan/facenao/README.md

 ### Hardware

-A NAO robot version v4 or v5 running NAOqi OS version 2.x is required.
-It should also work with Pepper (not tested).
+A NAO robot version v4, v5, or v6 running NAOqi OS version 2.x is required.
+It should also work with older Pepper robots (not tested).

 ### Software

+The server side requires

+- python 3.6+
+- bottle
+- paste
+- Pillow
+- pypaz (requires tensorflow and numpy)
-The server side requires Python 3.4+, `bottle`, `paste` and `Pillow`. `imageio` is an optional requirement if you want to create animated GIFs from face images.
+- imageio (an optional requirement for creating animated GIFs from face images).

 See `requirements.txt` for details.

 The client side requires Bootstrap 3 and a number of Javascript libraries (jimp, vex, spin.js, jquery, ...).
 They are either included or linked in the code so you do not have to install anything.